 To date, to the best of our knowledge, there has been no precedent concerning IPO-related claims in Luxembourg or under Luxembourg law.

-Class actions

-18 Are class actions possible in IPO-related claims?
+Law stated - 31 May 2022 Class actions Are class actions possible in IPO-related claims?

 At present, no class action is available under Luxembourg law.